fieldtrip/website/faq/fiducial.md

     cfg.fiducial      = {'Nz', 'LPA', 'RPA'};  % labels of fiducials in fid and in elec elec_aligned      = ft_electroderealign(cfg);

-In case fiducials are present in the elec structure, they will simply be removed at the time of forward modelling.
-Just like channels such as “trigger” and “EOG” are removed from the data prior to forward modelling.
+In case fiducials are present in the `elec` structure, they will simply be removed at the time of forward modeling.
+Just like channels such as “trigger” and “EOG” are removed from the data prior to forward modeling.

 See also the FAQ about [how are electrodes, magnetometers or gradiometers described?](/faq/how_are_electrodes_magnetometers_or_gradiometers_described).